FreeCAD/FreeCAD-documentation/wiki/Sandbox_TutorialArchBIM.md

 ## Preparing dwg / dxf Alternative text

 For editing and exporting to dxf there are various free tools available.
-Like said before, one of free tools out there that works fine is [https://www.3ds.com/products-services/draftsight-cad-software/ DraftSight by Dassault](https://www.3ds.com/products-services/draftsight-cad-software/_DraftSight_by_Dassault.md).
+Like said before, one of free tools out there that works fine is [https   *//www.3ds.com/products-services/draftsight-cad-software/ DraftSight by Dassault](https   *//www.3ds.com/products-services/draftsight-cad-software/_DraftSight_by_Dassault.md).

 Sometimes, the files you\'ll use in your daily work can be in different units, since you\'ll find people with different work methods.
 If when imported your drawing is e.g. in millimeters and you work in meters, just scale by 1000 (it will scale correctly on all axis), either in FC or other system.

-To model your project using plan views, sections and elevations, another method can be used: you can separate your project in several dxf files.
+To model your project using plan views, sections and elevations, another method can be used   * you can separate your project in several dxf files.
 This will give you the possibility to rotate the drawings in FreeCAD and position them where you want, independent from one another, as well as to hide part of them while keeping others, if necessary.
 For that, you\'ll need to create a .dxf file with the ground floor level, another with the level 1 (in the Artigas house, this corresponds to the studio), the north elevation, south elevation, section AA\', BB\', and so on.
 I would recommend you do this after the cleaning/organization process described before, to save you time and effort.
 Next, import all .dxf files to FreeCAD.

-**NOTE:** Notice that by importing different .dxf drawings to one file, you\'ll be loading them as separate elements.
+**NOTE   *** Notice that by importing different .dxf drawings to one file, you\'ll be loading them as separate elements.
 In some computers, you might experience a slightly lower performance than if you would by importing just one .dxf file with all drawings.
 However, this option allows you to rotate and move these drawings independently from one another, to hide one elevation while keeping another, and so on.
 Besides, you can always hide all the imported elements and only keep the drawing you need for a particular operation, which will improve significantly your computer performance, if you have a problem with it.
 Experiment, give it a try and choose the work method that suits you better.

 ![](images/At2_Tip.png )Tip You may also want to try to import or save the various views into separate [FCStd](File_Format_FCStd.md) files.
 This keeps the files smaller and quicker to work with.
 Naming of files is Your choice, but it is a good idea to use a naming convention.

-Example files produced at various levels of this tutorial will be placed on [GitHub FreeCad Examples at2\_Examples](https://github.com/FreeCAD/Examples/tree/master/at2_Examples)
+Example files produced at various levels of this tutorial will be placed on [GitHub FreeCad Examples at2\_Examples](https   *//github.com/FreeCAD/Examples/tree/master/at2_Examples)

 *For dxf files, they are placed in a directory named ./ref/dxf below the project directory.
 If You want to skip this step, the imported dxf files can be found here.*